Two Dickinson Street Co-op

-The Two Dickinson Street Co-op, or 2D, is one of the four student dining co-ops at Princeton University in Princeton, New Jersey.
+The Two Dickinson Street Co-op, or 2D, is one of the five student dining co-ops at Princeton University in Princeton, New Jersey.
 2D is a 50-member vegetarian (and vegan-friendly) cooperative located across the street from the Princeton University campus.

 2D is an alternative to the eating clubs, which constitute the most commonly selected eating option for upperclassmen at Princeton University.
 Unusual for independent dining co-ops, it is based in university-managed housing.

 About

 The co-op uses consensus decision-making processes and collective self-governance; teams of members alternate cooking dinner each night, and often prepare and eat informal lunches and breakfasts at the co-op.
 Each member pays dues, cooks at least once a week, participates in a cleaning schedule, and has a chore.
 Chores range from bread baking to treasurer to dishrag washer.
 Members join for a variety of reasons, including a commitment to eating vegetarian or vegan food, cost, political or religious beliefs, and a lively social community.

 The building is officially a university-owned dormitory subject to university housing restrictions and fees, but most members of the club choose to live in 2D in order to participate in the dining co-op.
 All residents are given the opportunity to join the co-op and the remaining members are chosen through a lottery.
 Approximately half of the members of the co-op actually live in the house, while the other half live either on campus or elsewhere.